-Investigating different ta-C models doped by nitrogen or boron and a-Si models doped by phosphorus, we conclude that in these cases there is no structural rearrangement due to substitutional doping.
-Our results as obtained by both HF ab initio 3-21G and FSCF calculations show that it is the relative position of impurity atoms that determines the energy of midgap states in tetrahedrally coordinated amorphous semiconductors and the random network has only subordinate effect on it.
-A simple linear correlation has been found between the HOMO (LUMO) energy and the inverse distance of dopant pairs.
-The proportional constant (K) is primarily independent on the dopant (N, B in ta-C and P in a-Si) and the amorphous host matrix.
-Deep levels appear in the gap in all cases.
-Increasing the model size these states preserve their positions and the gap becomes smaller.
-It means that the deep levels may become shallow.
+Investigating different ta-C models doped by nitrogen or boron and a-Si models doped by phosphorus we conclude that in these cases there is no significant structural rearrangement due to substitutional doping.
+Our results as obtained by both HF ab initio 3-21G and FSCF calculations show that it is the relative position of impurity atoms that determines the energy of midgap states in tetrahedrally coordinated amorphous semiconductors and the random network has only subordinate influence on it.
+A simple linear correlation has been found between the HOMO(LUMO) energy and the inverse distance of dopant pairs.
+The proportional constant (k) is primarily independent on the dopant (N, B in ta-C and P in a-Si) and the amorphous host matrix.